Before & After: The Effect of EU's 2022 Code of Practice on Disinformation: Regulation Impact

 We observe that the number of misinformation websites explicitly disclosed in the \sellersjson files of the most prestigious and popular ad networks is somewhat stable.
 It is evident that the behavior of the top ad networks has not changed significantly over the last two years, even after the Code of Practice on Disinformation was signed.
 In fact, studying the standard deviation of the number of popular misinformation websites in \sellersjson files (less than 2.5) shows that almost all networks have not stopped doing business with the misinformation websites.

-To our surprise, we find that even today, there are a lot of ad networks working with certain misinformation websites that one can hardly argue they are legitimate.
-For example, we find that there are at least 10 of the most popular ad networks (including Google, Amazon, AppNexus and Pubmatic) that have an explicit and direct business relationship with \emph{worldlifestyle.com}.
-According to MediaBias/FaceCheck, WordLifestyle is ``a strong pseudoscience website based on the promotion of false or misleading claims regarding science and health'' and it has a low factual reporting score ``due to a lack of sourcing and blatant clickbait abuse to generate advertising revenue''~\cite{mbfcWorldLifeStyle}.
-Even such websites that are known to take advantage of the ad ecosystem in order to monetize misinformation still have direct business contracts with popular ad networks.
-In fact, by manually visiting this website, we find that Google indeed serves ads to visitors.

-In addition to this, we find that the website of ``One America News Network'' (OANN) is an approved ad inventory seller within the most popular ad networks (including Google and Appnexus, signatories of the Strengthened Code of Practice on Disinformation).
-OANN is considered a far-right biased news website that promotes propaganda, conspiracy theories and has over 10 failed fact checks~\cite{mbfcONNN}.
-According to SimilarWeb, this website achieves over 2.5M monthly visits, and in conjunction with the fact that almost 95\% of the visitors come from the United States, an advertising valuable country, it can generate substantial ad revenue.
+We provide examples of such relationships in Appendix~\ref{popularFakeNewsExample}.

-\begin{leftbar} \textbf{Finding 1:} Major ad networks still accept business relationships with misinformation websites which account for the majority of the misinformation traffic.
-After the \cop\/ these ad networks have ceased their collaboration mainly with the unpopular misinformation web sites. \end{leftbar}
+\begin{leftbar} \textbf{Finding 1:} Major ad networks still accept business relationships with misinformation websites, which account for the majority of the misinformation traffic.
+After the \cop\/, these ad networks have ceased their collaboration mainly with the unpopular misinformation websites. \end{leftbar}